Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Entanglement entropy and complexity for excited states of holographic superconductors in the Einstein gravity

 which can help us to pick up the universal term $c$ of the HSC in every situation.

-In Fig. \ref{4dHEE}, we plot the HEE (top) and HSC (bottom) as a function of temperature $T$ for the operators $\mathcal{O}_{+}$ and $\mathcal{O}_{-}$ with excited states, respectively.
-In each panel, we can see that the HEE and HSC change discontinuously at the critical point where the curves of the normal phase (solid) intersect with those of the superconducting phase (dashed).
-It characterizes that the system undergoes a phase transition from a normal phase to a superconducting phase as the temperature decreases below the critical value.
-Moreover, both for the operator $\mathcal{O}_{+}$ and operator $\mathcal{O}_{-}$, the discontinuous points of the curves of the HEE and HSC correspond to the critical temperatures from the ground state to the third excited state given in Table \ref{4detemp}.
-It is obvious that the critical temperature $T_{c}$ of the phase transition decreases as the number of nodes $n$ increases.
+In Fig. \ref{4dHEE}, we plot the HEE (top) and HSC (bottom) in terms of the temperature $T$ for operators $\mathcal{O}_{+}$ and $\mathcal{O}_{-}$ with excited states, respectively.
+In each panel, we can see that the HEE and HSC change discontinuously at the critical point where the curves of the normal phase intersect with those of the superconducting phase.
+It characterizes that, below the critical temperature, the system experiences a phase transition from a normal phase to a superconducting phase with the decrease of the temperature.
+Moreover, both for the operator $\mathcal{O}_{+}$ and operator $\mathcal{O}_{-}$, the discontinuous points of the curves for the HEE and HSC corresponding to the critical temperatures from the ground state to the third excited state are given in Table \ref{4detemp}.
+It is obvious that the increase of the number of nodes $n$ makes the critical temperature $T_{c}$ of phase transitions decrease.
 On the other hand, there are some differences between the HEE and HSC.
 Firstly, the HEE increases as the temperature increases, and its value in the normal phase is larger than that in the superconducting phase.
 On the contrary, the HSC decreases with the increasing temperature and always has a smaller value in the normal phase than that in the superconducting phase.
 Secondly, it is interesting to find that, for a fixed temperature $T$, the higher excited state has a larger HEE but a smaller HSC in the superconducting phase.